netopyr/reduxfx/README.md

 ### Launcher

-The [Launcher][class todomvc] is the last part of the example.
+The launcher [TodoMVC][class todomvc] is the last part of the example.
 As usual in JavaFX, we extend the Application class.
 To start a ReduxFX application, we need to define the initial state.
 In our case it has an empty newTodoText, zero todo-items, and the filter is set to show all entries.
 Next we need to call ReduxFX.start with the initial state, the updater-function, the view-function, and the stage where the SceneGraph should be shown.

 ```
 public class Launcher extends Application {